 - Thermoplastics: This plastic mold is very flexible and can be changed into any shape by heating as often as desired.
 Thermoplastics consist of uncrosslinked polymers. (e.g. plastic cups)

 - Thermosets: Can only be heated and deformed once and is usually hard and brittle.
-Thermosets consist of closely cross-linked polymers.
+Thermosets consist of tightly cross-linked polymers.
 The Trabant was always called the "thermoset bomber", maybe now you know why 🙂 (Another example: socket housing)

 - Elastomers: This is plastic that can be bent by hand and is very elastic.
 Elastomers consist of wide-meshed cross-linked polymers.(e.g. rinsing sponge)